oskarvid/Selma/README.md

 ## Hardware requirements and optimizations
 At the current state the pipeline is highly optimized for use on a single server with 16 thread, 64GB RAM and at least 500GB storage for fastq files with ~30x coverage.
-But it will run on any laptop with 8GB RAM, but preferrably 16GB RAM, the storage requirements apart from the reference files is negligible.
+But when using the test files it will run on any laptop with 8GB RAM, but preferrably 16GB RAM, the storage requirements apart from the reference files is negligible.
-The run time on my current test machine has been between 16 hours and 14 minutes to 16 hours and 25 minutes.
+The run time on my current test machine has been between 16 hours and 14 minutes to 16 hours and 25 minutes with 8 fastq.gz file pairs totalling ~51GB/30x converage.

 `<rant>` Compared with my WDL
 based pipeline for germline variant calling, this is 5-6 hours faster.
 The reason for this speed increase is due to parallelization options that aren't